Miles Storey: Inverness Caledonian Thistle (loan)

 Storey joined Scottish Premiership club Inverness Caledonian Thistle during the 2015–16 summer transfer window on loan until January.
 He scored his first goal for the club on his debut against Heart of Midlothian in a 2–0 victory.
 In January 2016, his loan was extended until the end of the season.

 Aberdeen

 On 17 May 2016, Storey agreed to join Aberdeen when his contract with Swindon expired in the summer of 2016.
 He scored his first goal for Aberdeen on 20 August 2016, in a 2–1 win against Partick Thistle.

 Partick Thistle

 Storey moved to Partick Thistle for an undisclosed fee on 11 August 2017, signing a two-year contract.
-Storey scored his first goal for Partick thistle, scoring a 92nd-minute winner in a 2–1 home win over Dundee.
-In May 2018, it was apparent that his contract would not be renewed with the club.
+Storey scored his first goal for Thistle with a 92nd-minute winner in a 2–1 home win over Dundee.
+In May 2018, it was apparent that his contract would not be renewed by the club.
 However, in July 2018, Alan Archibald extended Storey's contract with the Maryhill side with a revised one-year contract.
 Storey was released by the club in May 2019 after a disappointing season in the Championship.